 The newly implant root is a titanium metal post.
 This is the same material that is used by surgeons for repair all over the human skeleton, including artificial joints.
 We use titanium because it is lightweight, yet very strong, and most importantly, biocompatible.
 This means that your body will not reject it.
 As the bone heals around the implant, it actually bonds to the implant, making the two into one.
 This healing process is known as osseointegration, or the taking in into the bone.
 Once the implant and bone have fused together, the patient is left with a strong, permanent solution.

 The surgical procedure for placing implants is a minimally invasive procedure.
 We take the necessary steps in planning, using 3D radiographs, before treatment is done.
 On the day of the procedure, our surgical team at Woodland Hills Oral & Maxillofacial Surgery will make sure the patient is comfortable, we will discuss varying options of local and conscious anesthesia.
-Once the patient is comfortable, either Dr. Robert G. Hale, Dr. James P. Jensvold, or Dr. Alexei I. Mizin, will open the tissue to expose the bone.
+Once the patient is comfortable, either Dr. Robert G. Hale or Dr. James P. Jensvold, will open the tissue to expose the bone.
 Using a specialized drill, the space will be made to receive the implant, the implant is placed and the area is then sutured closed.
 The entire process will take about one hour.
 The patient will then be sent home with care instructions, most patients find that they can resume normal activities within a day or two.